Skip to content

 • calloc sets the sticky zero-fill property.

-• memalign, aligned_alloc, posix_memalign, valloc and pvalloc set the alignment sticky property, remembering the specified alignment size.
+• memalign, aligned_alloc, posix_memalign, valloc and pvalloc set the sticky alignment property, remembering the specified alignment size.

-• malloc_stats prints (default standard error) detailed statistics of allocation/free operations when linked with a statistic version.
-Existence of shell variable MALLOC_STATS implicitly calls malloc_stats at program termination.
+• malloc_stats prints detailed statistics of allocation/free operations when linked with a statistic version.

 Added Features